 Where Am I Now?

-This video below is a tiny glimpse into that very idea and shows much of how I felt during those times; It shows what’s possible when young kids and adults who struggle to communicate receive the right mentorship and care to help them overcome their biggest fears and biggest weaknesses… ”
+The video below is a tiny glimpse into that very idea and shows a lot of how I felt during those times; it shows what’s possible when young kids and adults who struggle to communicate receive the right mentorship and care to help them overcome their biggest fears and biggest weaknesses… ”

-Check out tomorrow’s Breakthrough Experience where Anthony will share more about how he managed to change his fundamental beliefs about himself to overcome his biggest gap and his greatest fear…
+Check out the Breakthrough Experience where Anthony will share more about how he managed to change his fundamental beliefs about himself to overcome his biggest gap and his greatest fear…

 Facing our fears is one of the most challenging things we can do, but it also brings the most rewards and the biggest growth.
 If you would like any support with this just register to speak to a Lighthouse mentor on this page or get in touch with your Lighthouse Introducer.